iblai/iblai-js/docs/quickstart/README.md

 ## Chat Integration

-### Understanding Chat in IBL AI
+### Understanding Chat in ibl.ai

-**You do NOT need LLM credentials!** The IBL AI platform handles all LLM communication through WebSocket connections.
+**You do NOT need LLM credentials!** The ibl.ai platform handles all LLM communication through WebSocket connections.
 Your app simply:

 1. Uses the `useAdvancedChat` hook to manage chat state
 2. Renders messages using the Chat component or custom UI